ValidMind for model validation 3 — Developing a potential challenger model

 ✅ Minimum F1 Score Champion Vs Challenger

 The MinimumF1Score:champion_vs_challenger test evaluates whether each model's F1 score on the validation set meets or exceeds a predefined minimum threshold, ensuring balanced performance between precision and recall.
-The results table presents F1 scores for two models—log_model_champion and rf_model—alongside the minimum threshold and pass/fail status.
-Both models are assessed against a threshold of 0.5, with their respective F1 scores and outcomes displayed.
+The results table presents F1 scores for both the champion (log_model_champion) and challenger (rf_model) models, alongside the minimum threshold and pass/fail status.
+Both models are assessed independently against the threshold value of 0.5, with their respective F1 scores and outcomes displayed.

 Key insights:

-• Both models exceed the minimum F1 threshold: log_model_champion achieved an F1 score of 0.642 and rf_model achieved 0.7011, both surpassing the 0.5 threshold.
+• Both models exceed minimum F1 threshold: log_model_champion achieved an F1 score of 0.6248 and rf_model achieved 0.7061, both surpassing the threshold of 0.5.

-• rf_model demonstrates higher F1 performance: rf_model outperforms log_model_champion by approximately 0.0591 in F1 score, indicating stronger balance between precision and recall.
+• Challenger model demonstrates higher F1 performance: rf_model outperforms log_model_champion by 0.0813 in F1 score, indicating stronger balance between precision and recall on the validation set.

 Tables